Humans thrive most as value creators.

 Authenticity is Not Optional

-Nothing undermines a healthly culture like a lack of authenticity.
+Nothing undermines a healthy culture like a lack of authenticity.

 Without a demonstrable commitment to the core values throughout the organization, team members will sense the lack of authenticity and likely view it as a double standard.
 The core values must be embodied, not merely stated.